Electoral Boundary Review

 LOOKING AHEAD

-Council will give the bylaw first reading on September 23, 2024.
+Council gave the bylaw first reading on September 23, 2024.

-Following first reading of the bylaw, there will be a 60-day petition period where residents can submit a petition for the bylaw to be reconsidered.
+Following first reading of the bylaw, there is a 60-day petition period where residents can submit a petition for the bylaw to be reconsidered.

 If a sufficient petition is received, Council must either: